 However, there’s some minor to moderate overshoot noticeable at low FPS with VRR enabled and the HDR image is subpar for this price.

-The Acer XV282K KV is one of the first high refresh rate 4K gaming monitors to feature HDMI 2.1 connectivity – allowing the PS5 and the Xbox Series X/S consoles to utilize 4K 120Hz.
+The Acer XV282K KV was one of the first high refresh rate 4K gaming monitors to feature HDMI 2.1 connectivity – allowing the PS5 and the Xbox Series X/S consoles to utilize 4K 120Hz.

 The Acer Nitro XV282KKV is based on the M280DCA-E7B IPS panel by Innolux.
 This new panel features decreased emission of the harmful low-blue light even when not using the dedicated low-blue light picture mode.